sunggun-yu/ansible-role-openstack-bootstrap/README.md

 openstack-bootstrap
 ===================

-Create OpenStack instances and volume. also, attach and mount the volumes to the instances.
+Create OpenStack instances and volume. and, attach and mount the volumes to the instances.
+It also generates the Ansible inventory file automatically as a result.

 Requirements
 ------------